swiftbird07/IRIS-SOAR/docs/source/contributing.rst

     """"

 .. code:: python
-    def execute(DetectionReport):
+    def execute(AlertReport):
-    """" This function executes the playbook on the given detection report.
+    """" This function executes the playbook on the given alert report.

     Args:
-        DetectionReport: A valid object of type 'DetectionReport'.
+        AlertReport: A valid object of type 'AlertReport'.

     Returns:
-        The updated DetectionReport object.
+        The updated AlertReport object.

     """"